BiggestLittleFC/biggestlittlefc.github.io/hotel.md

 : A fee mandated by the City of Reno for all hotels, instituted in 2015.

 Is there a 'party floor?'
 : The closest equivalent is the [Hospitality Floor][hospitalityfloor].
-We will open applications for the [Hospitality Floor][hospitalityfloor] at a later date.
+Feel free to [apply][partylink].

+I hate elevators!
+: If you're willing to tolerate the noise of the noisy floor and not issue noise complaints, apply for the [noisy floor][noisyfloor].

+Is there a quiet floor?
+: Yes! [please apply][quietfloor].
+Volunteers have priority there, but anyone is welcome.
+This floor also offers a way to avoid elevators.

 Check in/out times?
 : Check in after 3PM.
 Check out by 11AM.